previousnext/frontend-challenge/README.md

-# pnx-frontend-test
+# PNX Frontend Challenge

-This test is designed to give you a peek into our workflow at PNX and to test your skills with the following technologies:
+This challenged is designed to give you a peek into our workflow at PNX and to test your skills with the following technologies:

 - SASS
 - Twig